 For trade receivables that are past due more than 180 days, apart from the statistical method of estimating the amount of allowance for credit loss based on the provision matrix, the Company also applies an individual approach.
-For each amount of trade receivables that is significant and past-due more than 180 days, the management exercise professional judgement taking into account the contractor's financial standing and general market conditions.
+For each amount of trade receivables that is significant and past-due more than 180 days, the management exercise professional judgement taking into account the contractor's financial standing, the type of security, the progress of contract performance, the current rating, and other relevant facts and circumstances.